-2. After you have the firewall in place, configure the port to use as a dedicated port.
-You can use an existing port (not the default port) or create a new one. [+] Show steps
+- 2. After you have the firewall in place, configure the port to use as a dedicated port.
+You can use an existing port (not the default port) or create a new one. - a.
+Open the Server Info section of the Configuration tab of the Configuration Server or Configuration Server Proxy application object. - b.
+In the Listening Ports section, select an existing port (not the default port) or create a new port to be used as the dedicated interface port.

-- 1. Open the Server Info section of the Configuration tab of the Configuration Server or Configuration Server Proxy application object. - 2.
-In the Listening Ports section, select an existing port (not the default port) or create a new port to be used as the dedicated interface port. - 3.
-In the Port Info dialog box, select the Advanced Tab. - 4.
-Enter user=1 in the Application Parameters field and click OK. - 5.
+- c.
+In the Port Info dialog box, select the Advanced Tab. - d.
+Enter user=1 in the Application Parameters field and click OK. - e.
 Save your changes.